hamaluik/blog.hamaluik.ca/posts/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 \vec{q} = \left<w, x, y, z\right>
 ```

-Where `w` corresponds to the *real* dimension and `x`, `y`, and `z` correspond to the three *imaginary* dimensions.
+Where $w$ corresponds to the _real_ dimension and $x$, $y$, and $z$ correspond to the three _imaginary_ dimensions.

-And *that's it*.
+And _that's it_.
 That's all quaternions really are.
 Of course, quaternions are useful for all sorts of things, owing to some more neat math.

 ### Real and Pure Quaternions